 Autonomous machines are becoming ubiquitous in everyday life.
+The autonomous robots market is expected to reach USD 21.2 Billion, exhibiting a CAGR of 16.90% by 2030.
 AI (Artificial Intelligence), the key technology enabling new real-world autonomous machine applications, is impacting nearly every industry.
 The perfect storm of autonomous machines and AI can do wonders and solve some of the world’s toughest problems.

 Organizations very well understood the need for upskilling in AI-enabled autonomous machines to satisfy the demand as there were not enough humans at work during the pandemic and in the post-pandemic world.
 Robots, drones, and other autonomous machines are being leveraged to become front-end players serving many industries.

 AI-enabled autonomous machines help to increase post-pandemic efficiency, safety, quality, and productivity across industries ─ from manufacturing and agriculture to security and home-based healthcare.
 Autonomous machines are expected to see strong growth beyond our imagination in the coming years.